digikar99/numericals/README.md

 <div id='benchmark'>
-  <p>SBCL is faster than NUMPY by (horizontal indicates array sizes; vertical indicates various operations):
+  <p>For non-aref operations, you'd typically get a wee-bit higher speed using native common-lisp-arrays than the provided "numericals/array".
+The below numbers are for "numericals+array".
+SBCL is faster than NUMPY by (horizontal indicates array sizes; vertical indicates various operations):
   </p>
   <table>
 <tr>